 Overview of Drug License

-To conduct business in India, you must get a license to sell drugs and cosmetics.
+To conduct business in India, you must get a licence to sell drugs and cosmetics.
 The Drugs and Cosmetics Act of 1940 includes rules for this.
 It applies across of India.

 This Act established the Drugs Control Department by combining all the laws pertaining to drugs and cosmetics.
 The Act included Ayurvedic and Unani medications in 1964 through an amendment.

-A business must get a drug license in each state where it conducts business.
-If a business operates in two or more states, it will need a separate drug license.
+A business must Apply for drug license in each state where it conducts business.
+If a business operates in two or more states, it will need a separate drug licence.
 If someone sells medicines at more than one place, they must submit a license application for each location.
 This rule does not apply to migrant sellers.

 What is a drug license?

-A drug license is the official government approval given to an entity to deal with drugs.
-Obtaining a drug license is a requirement before starting a drug company.
-The Drugs and Cosmetics Act of 1940 defines "drug" under section 3(b).
+A drug license is official government approval granted to an entity to handle and distribute drugs.
+Securing this approval is essential before launching a pharmaceutical business.
+The Drugs and Cosmetics Act of 1940 defines "drug" under section 3(b), outlining the scope of substances regulated under this law.

 It consists of the following items: